Travelgate/documentation/kb/faqs/glossary.md

 A payment method using a credit or debit card during check-in at a property.
 The payment is managed by the Seller and performed at the hotel (credit card details are required in the reservation request).

 - **Certification**
-The process of verifying that a Partner meets certain Travelgate’s requirements before being allowed to operate within the TravelgateX ecosystem.
+The process of verifying that a Partner meets certain Travelgate’s requirements before being allowed to operate within the Travelgate ecosystem.

 - **Certification Case**
 A specific instance or scenario used to test and verify compliance with certification standards.